 Then, something happened.
-The Special Editions were released in theaters.
+The special dditions were released in theaters.
 To me, it was a dream come true.
 I applauded most of the changes.
 Even though I didn’t care for a few of them, never once did it enter into my mind that Lucas was going astray, or that he was ruining the franchise, or even that he should hand it over.
-Later on, when the Prequels were released, I had my gripes.
-TPM was truly exciting to watch, as was AOTC and epecially ROTS, but there are things about the Episodes that I’m not a fan of.
-I even have some friends that honestly didn’t like ROTS as soon as they watched it for the first time.
+Later on, when the prequels were released, I had my gripes.
+The Phantom Menace was truly exciting to watch, as was Attack of the Clones and especially Revenge of the Sith, but there are things about the episodes that I’m not a fan of.
+I even have some friends that honestly didn’t like Revenge of the Sith as soon as they watched it for the first time.

-Basically my point is, I’m not oblivious to negativity towards the Prequels like I may be towards the OT.
+Basically my point is, I’m not oblivious to negativity towards the prequels like I may be towards the original trilogy.
 Well, back then, anyway.
-Now that a new generation born during the Prequel era is growing old enough to post about their thoughts, there is a wave of OT-bashing that rivals the same treatment of the PT.
+Now that a new generation born during the prequel era is growing old enough to post about their thoughts, there is a wave of original trilogy-bashing that rivals the same treatment of the prequel trilogy.
 Vicious cycle.
 I just wonder, what is it that is causing fans to want to separate Lucas from the franchise?
 Is there any one thing?
 Or an accumulation of things?

-Is it the amount of use of CG in the Prequels?
+Is it the amount of use of CG in the prequels?
 Well, the technology has to be pioneered somewhere.
 Lucas chose to half continue the story, half experiment with technology, yes.
-But was not the same thing done in the OT?
-Didn’t the OT rise above the visual norm?
-Why do people criticize the PT for its visuals but not the OT?
+But was not the same thing done in the original trilogy?
+Didn’t the original trilogy rise above the visual norm?
+Why do people criticize the prequels for its visuals but not the original trilogy?
 Maybe its the quality?
 Would people complain if the visuals were as pure as Avatar?

 Or is the the story?
 The way Lucas started the trilogy doesn’t seem to mesh with many.
 I wonder, did the EU have anything to do with the failed expectations?
 There are many that have said that EU is much better than the movies themselves.
 Are fans no longer satisfied with the direction of Lucas’ storytelling because there’s a different taste out there?